 That doesn’t make you a bad designer, it just means you’re not a magician, unfortunately, and can’t predict the unforeseen!
 User research will help you with this, but user testing is where you really bring it home.

 The role of the UX designer can vary significantly from job to job.
-In a start-up, a UX designer may be responsible for every phase of the process.
+In a start-up, a UX designer must have the necessary knowledge and UX certification, as he will be responsible for every phase of the process.
 This means they’re taking on the research, testing, and design all on their own.